hweidner/check-mk-goodies/autopb/README.md

 [Checkmk Dynamic Configuration Daemon (DCD)](https://docs.checkmk.com/latest/en/dcd.html) and its piggyback connector does, which is only available in the Enterprise edition.

-Many buildin checks create piggyback data.
+In Checkmk, many buildin checks create piggyback data.
 Examples are the the special agents for VMware, Proxmox VE or Kubernetes, or the agent plugin for Docker.
 Piggyback data is data coming from one host (e.g. a Docker host or a Proxmox VE host), but referring to another "host" object (the container or VM).
 Checkmk will display these informations only if the there is a host object configured with